cnelsonsic/SimpleMMO/README.md

 SimpleMMO uses supervisor to control its server processes, so you will need to start them by running `supervisord` while in the SimpleMMO checkout directory.
 You can use `supervisorctl` to check up on the server processes.

-Alternately, you can deploy without supervisord (not recommended) and manage processes yourself.

-Finally, you can start up the administrative client with

-    python qtclient.py

 Servers